LUXURY Private day tour: Kuala Lumpur & Malacca from Singapore by licensed guide

 During the river cruise, you will see this twin-spired neo-gothic leaning structure that was built in 1849, in honour of St. Francis Xavier, a prominent 16th-century Catholic missionary also known as the "Apostle of the East".

-Stop At: Red Square (Dutch Square), Melaka Malaysia
+Red Square (Dutch Square)

 Disembarking the river cruise, you will set foot upon Dutch Square.
 Dutch Square is distinguished by a group of bright, terracotta-red colonial Dutch buildings, built between 1650 and 1750, with louvered windows and chunky doors with wrought iron hinges.